The 10 Things You Should Do In The First 30 Days of a New Job

 4. Ask a lot of questions.

-Like, a lot of questions.
+A lot of questions.
 If there’s any doubt, ask a question.

 Most people will appreciate this, as it shows you have a strong willingness to learn.
 And you should have a strong willingness to learn – you need to understand the business quickly and it’s usually pretty complicated.

 So, if you are in doubt, ask a question.
-It’ll get you up-to-speed much faster than trying to figure it out on your own.
+It’ll get you up to speed much faster than trying to figure it out on your own.

 5. Memorize the org chart.